 The Strawberry Hill Ethnic Cultural Society was formed in 1988 to promote, sponsor and preserve the ethnic heritage prevalent in Kansas City, Kansas.
 The Strawberry Hill Museum and Cultural Center celebrates the many nationalities of Kansas City residents.
 Built in 1887, the home is an outstanding example of Queen Anne Style architecture and was home to the Scroggs family for 32 years.
 In 1919, the home was opened by the Sisters of St. Francis of Christ the King, to care for children orphaned during the 1918 influenza epidemic.
 The orphanage, operated in connection with St. John the Baptist Catholic Church, closed in 1988 for conversion to the Strawberry Hill Ethnic Cultural Society.

-Happy Easter!
-The Strawberry Museum and Ethnic Society would like to wish you and your family a Happy and Blessed Easter.
-The museum will be closed to give our volunteers time with their families.
+Happy Mother’s Day!
+The Strawberry Museum and Ethnic Society would like to wish you and your Mother a Happy and Blessed Mother’s Day.
+The museum will be closed to give our volunteers time with their Mom’s.
 Thank you and God Bless.

 Make Olde World Christmas part of your holiday celebration!